datakurre/robotframework-wavelibrary/README.rst

 (This package includes a Firefox profile with The WAVE Toolbar extension pre-installed.
-The WAVE toolbar, its interface elements, design elements, functionality, and underlying code are © WebAIM.)
+The WAVE toolbar, its interface elements, design elements, functionality, and underlying code are (c) WebAIM.)

 ::